How Gratitude Journaling for Healing Can Support Your Recovery

 When you are overwhelmed, your mind naturally focuses on what hurts.

+Gratitude creates balance.
 It doesn’t erase pain.
+It softens it.

-- emotional grounding
+- Emotional grounding

-- reduced anxiety
+- Reduced anxiety

-- increased awareness of positive moments
+- Increased awareness of positive moments

-- improved emotional resilience
+- Improved emotional resilience

 You begin to see that not everything is broken.